abhihari777/to-do-list-web/README.md

-# to-do-list-web
+# 📝 To-Do List App

-A simple to-do list web app built using HTML, CSS, and JavaScript.
-Add, check, and delete tasks to stay productive!
+A simple and responsive **To-Do List** web application built using **HTML, CSS, and JavaScript**.
+It allows users to add, mark as complete, and delete tasks — helping you stay organized and productive.

+---

+## 🚀 Features

+- ➕ Add new tasks easily
+- ✅ Mark tasks as completed
+- ❌ Delete unwanted tasks
+- 💾 Saves your tasks locally (optional: if you used localStorage)
+- 💡 Clean and minimal design
+- ⚡ Fast and responsive UI

+---

+## 🛠️ Built With

+- **HTML5** – Structure of the app
+- **CSS3** – Styling and layout
+- **JavaScript (ES6)** – Dynamic interactions and event handling